hamlet-io/docs/blog/2021-01-13-template-deploys.md

     - Name of template file - we set this to allow for working with nested templates or a package of CloudFormation templates as a zip
     - The Attributes map the Outputs from the template into our hamlet state as attributes
     - Set an extension which will be used to provide the parameters
-    - Instead of using a registry image we are going to pull the template file from a Url.
-Hamlet also supports providing the templates as images which can be released through environments
+    - Instead of using a registry image we are going to pull the template file from a Url. hamlet also supports providing the templates as images which can be released through environments

 3. Next we add our extension, in the same folder add a new file called `fragment_glue.ftl` and add the following